pe2a/miniIOEx3G/README.md

 ### Run a Program On Your Raspberry Pi At Startup ###

-It is the easy way that you can edit *etc/rc.login* file for running program at startup.
+You can edit *etc/rc.login* file for running program at startup.

 At below, you can see how to edit the file. ai_reboot.py starts after every Raspberry Pi reboot.